Person

 My Role

-One of two product designers on this redesign.
+One of two product designers on the rebuild.

-I was responsible for the UI design whilst my co-designer led user research and interviews, while I focused on analysis, competitive benchmarking, design execution, and cross-functional collaboration.
-Together we worked alongside a graphic designer, web and app developers (iOS & Android), a project manager, a business analyst, and key business stakeholders to align the final product with both user needs and commercial goals.
+I owned the UI design.
+My co-designer led research and interviews; I took analysis, competitive benchmarking, design execution, and the work across teams.
+We sat inside a wider group: a graphic designer, web and app developers, a project manager, a business analyst, and business stakeholders.

 Problem

-The most visited pages on Punters were riddled with accessibility failures, visual inconsistencies, and poor information hierarchy - undermining user trust and leaving significant ad revenue on the table.
+The busiest pages on Punters were failing on accessibility, consistency, and hierarchy.
+That costs user trust, and it was leaving ad revenue on the table.

 Goals